JaredD221/JaredD221/README.md

 > Hello world!

 # Biography
-<blockquote>As a computer science major I am interested in game desing and game developement, I hope to be able to creat my own game where the main character will be my pet cat Mayo.
+<blockquote>As a computer science major I am interested in game desing and game developement, I hope to be able to creat my own game.
 Currently I am studing at Eastern Washington University and I plan to be graduated by 2026.</blockquote>

 [Github Profile](https://github.com/JaredD221)